OskyRosky/NNA/README.md

 1.  **Intro** 🧳

+This repository is a comprehensive and structured exploration of Artificial Neural Networks (ANNs).
+It brings together theory, mathematics, architecture design, programming implementations, and real-world applications into a unified learning space.
+The goal is to build a resource that is academically rigorous, practically useful, and easy to revisit when studying or developing neural models.
+It serves as both a conceptual guide and a working library, where readers can understand how ANNs emerged, how they operate, and how they are applied in modern machine learning systems.

 2.  **Tech Stack** 🤖

+The repository uses a stable, modern ecosystem for deep learning research and experimentation.
+PyTorch and TensorFlow form the core of the implementation layer, providing full flexibility for constructing models from scratch.
+Jupyter notebooks support experimentation and visualization, while Markdown files document the theory and principles behind each architecture.
+Python 3.12 ensures consistency across the environment, and the repository structure encourages modular exploration of code and concepts.

 3.  **Features** 🤳🏽

+The repository is organized to mirror the way neural networks are understood and built in practice.
+It includes clear theoretical explanations, LaTeX mathematical formulations, architecture-specific breakdowns, and code examples for each model family.
+Applications demonstrate how these techniques behave on real tasks such as image classification, NLP processing, time series forecasting, anomaly detection, and generative modeling.
+Readers can move seamlessly between theory and implementation, building intuition layer by layer.

 4.  **Process** 👣

+The repository follows a coherent learning path that mirrors the evolution of neural networks:

+1. Foundations — what ANNs are and how they emerged.
+2. Mathematical structure — how neurons, layers, activations, and gradients work.
+3. Taxonomy — how architectures differ and why families exist.
+4. Model types — a deep dive into each architecture with a consistent analytical framework.
+5. Implementations — step-by-step code for each model.
+6. Applications — practical use cases that demonstrate the models in action.
+7. Annex — supporting formulas, terminology, notes, and references.

+This process creates a continuous flow from conceptual understanding to practical execution.

 5.  **Learning** 💡

+The repository is designed as a long-term learning companion.
+Readers can study theory with mathematical clarity, test ideas through code, and refine understanding through practical examples.
+Each section builds upon the previous one, enabling a smooth transition from foundational topics (such as perceptrons and activation functions) to advanced architectures (such as Transformers, GNNs, and hybrid models).
+The structure encourages curiosity, experimentation, and iterative learning — the same cycle used in research and applied deep learning.

 6.  **Improvement** 🔩

+The repository is built to evolve.
+New architectures, updated implementations, additional applications, and extended notes can be added over time.
+Deep learning progresses quickly, and this project is intended to grow alongside new discoveries and technologies.
+Readers are encouraged to revisit sections, update code, refine explanations, and expand the Annex with new insights and references.
+The repository is a living document — not a static textbook.

 7.  **Running the Project** ⚙️

+To run the examples and implementations, users simply clone the repository and install the necessary dependencies listed in the environment file.
+Implementations are located in the 03_Implementaciones folder, where PyTorch and TensorFlow scripts can be executed directly.
+Applications in 04_Aplicaciones can be opened in Jupyter notebooks to explore complete workflows, from data preparation to evaluation.
+The structure is modular, so readers can run individual files or follow full end-to-end pipelines.

 8 . **More** 🙌🏽

+For additional discussions, contributions, or extensions, readers are encouraged to explore the Annex, which includes formulas, a glossary, personal notes, and curated references.
+This repository is meant to be a space for continuous improvement, academic exploration, and collaborative learning.
+Future versions may expand into optimization techniques, multimodal systems, reinforcement learning, scaling laws, and more advanced forms of representation learning.

 ---------------------------------------------